mkbabb/pprint/README.md

 # `pprint`

-A Rust library for pretty printing using a document model.
+A Rust library for pretty ✨ printing using a document model.
+Automatically derive `Pretty` for structs, enums, and primitive types; vector and map types are also supported by default; very similar to the `derive(Debug)` macro, just prettier and more configurable.

-## Features

--   Document model for representing formatted text
--   Pretty printing to string with configurable options
--   Derive macros for automatic implementation

 ## Usage